ksylitoli/tdlpp/README.md

 - Expand more on the task statistics
 - Make it so tasks are saved in appdata
+- Further optimizations & making the code more readable
 - Maybe new features (?)